BOARD OF DIRECTORS

 Evelyn Siu, Secretary

-Evelyn Siu is an active member of Toronto's non-profit and community arts sector.
-She is the project coordinator for Cities of Migration, Maytree Foundation’s international project in immigrant integration.
-She was the artistic associate for Harbourfront Centre’s celebrated summer festival season, and led several community partnerships with arts organizations, consulates, and culturally diverse artists in Toronto.
+Evelyn Siu is the Research Project Coordinator at the Global Diversity Exchange, a think and do tank on diversity, migration and inclusion at Ryerson University.
+While at the Maytree Foundation, she produced international events in the US and Europe, including the inaugural Cities of Migration International Conference in The Hague and in Berlin.
+Evelyn was the Artistic Associate for Harbourfront Centre’s celebrated summer festival season, and led several community partnerships with arts organizations, consulates, and culturally diverse artists in Toronto.
 Her experience in youth engagement included managing the youth literary mentorship program at Diaspora Dialogues and co-writing Harbourfront Centre’s youth strategy.
-She is an advisory member to the Cultural Pluralism in the Arts program at the University of Toronto Scarborough campus.
+She was an advisory member to the Cultural Pluralism in the Arts program at the University of Toronto Scarborough campus.
 She holds an honours BA degree with a specialist designation in Arts Management and a major in Art History from the University of Toronto.
-She joined Reel Asian as the co-chair of the festival’s Marketing Committee in 2010.
+She joined Reel Asian as the co-chair of the festival’s Marketing Committee in 2010

 Partner & Co-founder, Ethnicity Multicultural Marketing + Advertising